benvinegar/counterscale/README.md

 -   Writes will no-op (no hits will be recorded)
 -   Reads will be read from the production Analaytics Engine dataset (local development shows production data)

+### Development Philosophy

+The primary goal of Counterscale is to be super easy to self-host and maintain.
+It should be "set up once and forget".

+To achieve that:

+* There should be no application state outside of CF Analytics Engine
+    * e.g. no additional relational database like MySQL, PostgreSQL, etc.
+    * That means no `users` table, no `sites` table, etc.
+    * This also means retention will be limited by what CF Analytics Engine provides.
+While it could be possible to stand up a "hit counter" for long-lived data (e.g. years), that would mean another database, which we will not pursue.
+* We prioritize backwards compatibility
+    * New `metricsDataset` columns can be added, but old columns cannot be removed or renamed (they can however, be "forgotten").
+    * That also means it's okay if a feature only works during a period where the data is active.